 Have you ever accidentally shut down your computer or storage device (tablet, smartphone, pda) in the middle of something important?
-Have you ever been playing a game or writing a document which hasn’t been saved in a timely manner?
-Maybe you were inputting figures into Excel (.xls) worksheet and didn’t save it.
+You’re playing a game or writing a document.
+Did you save it in time?
+Maybe you were inputting figures into an Excel (.xls) worksheet and didn’t save in time.
 Data loss from a sudden electrical problem can be infuriating.
 While your PC may allow you to recover a document on occasion, in most cases, you will have lost your files.

 Damaged USB Drives and Hardware from Electrical Surges.

 If you’re to blame, at least you’ll know to take greater care next time.
 Put it down to experience.
 Perhaps keep your feet away from the power switches or USB drive ports!
 What if your device is struck by a power surge?
 These happen when lightning causes a massive boost in electrical power.
 Electrical bursts create too much energy for outlets and USB drives or other storage devices to handle.
-When the flow of electricity to your device is interrupted and started again; or when electricity is sent back into the system for other reasons.
+The flow of electricity to your device becomes interrupted.
+Also, electricity’s sent back into the system for other reasons.
 Certain plugs, sockets, and adapters feature surge protection.
 Not all power strips guarantee complete safety.

-At eProvided, as data recovery specialists, we often receive computers and devices which have been affected by power surges.
-Obviously people worry about data in their tablets, microSD’s, smartphones and cellphones, and expect it can be lost forever.
-In some circumstances hardware can become so damaged it affects the storage components.
-Generally your data should remain safe.
+At eProvided, as data recovery specialists, we see computers affected by power surges.
+Likewise, people worry about data on their tablets, microSD’s, smartphones and cellphones.
+Above all, they don’t expect their data to disappear forever.
+In some circumstances,’ hardware can become so damaged it affects the storage components.
+Generally, your data should remain safe.
 But, did you save your data or photos regularly?
 The best advice, always have surge protection, and disconnect your computer or plugged-in storage devices during a lightning storm.
 Smartphones and cellphones can also be damaged while charging due to lighting strikes.

 Power Surge, Check for Lost Data and Damaged Hard Drives.